The Cost of Attendance is an estimate of what it will cost to attend Syracuse University for an academic year.

 Direct expenses are costs that you pay directly to Syracuse University through the Bursar’s Office.
 Examples of direct expenses include tuition, fees, room (if you live on campus), and meals (if you select a meal plan).
 The Cost of Attendance uses a blended room and meal rate, as living arrangements and costs vary.
 Your actual housing and meal charges will depend on the type of housing and meal plan you select.
 You will be billed for the actual charges of your room and meal plan selection, which may be different than the amount listed in the Cost of Attendance.

 Indirect expenses are not billed by Syracuse University; however, estimates for these expenses are included in the Cost of Attendance for your planning purposes.
 Examples of indirect expenses include books, supplies, transportation, and personal expenses.
 Please note that these are only estimates, your actual indirect expenses may be different.
 (For example, if you live close to Syracuse, your actual transportation expenses to go home during breaks will be much lower than the amount listed in the Cost of Attendance.)

 The following chart lists the Cost of Attendance for the 2017-18 academic year.

 |Direct (Billable) Costs||Other Indirect Expenses (Average)|

 * The 2016-2017 Health Insurance premium is $2,230.
+The 2017-18 Health Insurance premium has not yet been determined.
 This mandatory fee may be waived if student has qualifying health insurance.
 Read more on the Student Health Insurance website.